trussworks/Engineering-Playbook/web/api/rest-api-design/README.md

 We will first be focusing on the **Building REST APIs** section.
 And will decide our principles in collaboration with the GraphQL documentation team.

 * Developer empathy
-* Granularity
-  * What is the philosophy behind the design and breakdown of the endpoints?
 * Functionality
 * Ubiquitous standards
-  * Don't rewrite/reinvent standards that already exist
 * Special technologies
-  *
 * Endpoint stability
 * Security
 * Documentation